Using Technology To Differentiate Instruction for Students

 • Documentaries

-Students of all ages can create Spark Videos.
-The younger students may need some support from the teacher, though.
-Here are some Spark Video products created by younger students.
+Students of all ages can create videos with Adobe Express Video.
+Younger students may need some support from the teacher, though.
+Here is an example of a student project created with Adobe Express Video:

 • Six-word stories